blusa/blog/_posts/2025-07-08-Ring-Buffers-for-realtime-video-recording.md

 This creates a fundamental problem: we need to capture not just the moment of detection, but also the sequence of events leading up to it.
 Why?
 Because caregivers need visual context to understand what happened, and researchers need complete event sequences to improve their models.
 The question becomes: how do you store the "before" when you only know it matters "after"?

+This isn't just an elder care problem.
+Self-driving cars need to record the moments leading up to sudden braking events or near-misses.
+Robots working alongside humans need to capture the sequence when something goes wrong during manipulation tasks.
+Augmented reality systems need context when hand tracking fails or objects disappear.
+Security systems need the buildup to detected intrusions.
+Manufacturing lines need the lead-up to quality control failures.
+The pattern is everywhere in computer vision: the interesting stuff happens before you know it's interesting.

 ## Why Ring Buffers for Video Recording?

 The key insight is that video events don't announce themselves beforehand.
 Ring buffers solve the fundamental problem of capturing pre-event context when you only know it matters post-event.
 In our elder care scenario, we need both the fall sequence leading up to the detection and the aftermath, a dual-phase recording that captures pre-trigger + post-trigger frames.